 - Acknowledge your successes!

-- Focus on looking at yourself and others without judgement
+- Focus on looking at yourself and others without judgment

 - Embrace mono-tasking by focusing on one task at a time